Joe Pellegrino

 Wednesday, December 20, 2006

-Broadcast Pioneers member Joe Pellegrino has been a TV-radio sportscaster at 7 major TV stations in 6 major cities through a 35-year career.
+Broadcast Pioneers member Joe Pellegrino has been an Emmy-award winning TV-radio personality and sportscaster at 7 major TV stations in 6 major cities through a 35-year career.
 Born in Washington, D.C., he attended American University on a baseball/basketball scholarship and won the outstanding senior athlete award.
 He captained both teams in his junior and senior years and made All-Conference in baseball for two years.
-He earned a Bachelor and Master of Arts degrees in Commujnications/Journalism from American University, and got his commercial start as a disc jockey in Virginia during grad school.
+He got his commercial start as a disc jockey in Virginia during grad school.

-His first major job was as a radio reporter/anchor at WWDC (AM) in Washington, covering Congress and the White House for 3 years before moving to WMAL-TV news.
+Standing six feet, one inch tall, he got his first major job was as a radio reporter/anchor at WWDC (AM) in Washington, covering Congress and the White House for 3 years before moving to WMAL-TV news.
 His sports career started as weekend sports anchor at WMAL-TV and was hired by WRC-TV (NBC) in Washington as the 11 pm sports anchor and radio reporter.
-His weatherman was Williard Scott.
+His weatherman was Willard Scott.
 Four years later, he was named sports director/anchor at Channel 7 in Boston.

 Two years later was named sports director/anchor at KGO-TV San Francisco, and 18 months later he was hired as sports director/anchor at WPVI-TV, joining Larry Kane to help launch Action News with the late Jim O'Brien.
 Six years later, he accepted a lucrative offer at WDIV-TV, Detroit as sports director and announced Tiger baseball for two years with Hall of Famers Al Kaline and George Kell.